ynt29/Olympics_Project/README.md

 The Olympics Medal Project is exploratory analysis of the Summer and Winter Olympics participation, medalists and sports from the first to the latest games.
 In which for this project mostly emphasize at the Summer games because my country, Thailand, is a tropical country, participated and succeeded at that.

 ----------------------------------------------
-<div id="About Contributor"><h3>About Contributor </div>
+<div id="About Contributor"><h3>About Contributor</h3></div>
-Hi, I'm Yossakorn Napeang "Tie".  \
+Hi, I'm Yossakorn Napeang "Tie".
 I'm a new Political Science graduates who change interest and field of works into Data Science field.

 ----------------------------------------------
 <div id="Tools"><h3>Tools</h3> </div>